Ali-darzii/GinChat/README.md

 ---

 ## Features
-- ❤️ **Technologies in Use**: Gorilla WebSocket, GORM, Swagger, Goroutines, JWT, OTP, microservice architecture.
+- ❤️ **Technologies in Use**: Gorilla WebSocket, GORM, Swagger, concurrency, JWT, OTP, microservice architecture.
+- 💬 **Chat Features**: Safe and private chats where you can send text, images, and voice messages.
 - 🟢 **Real-Time Communication**: Enables instant messaging with Redis.
 - ⚡ **Gin Framework**: Lightweight and high-performance Go framework.
 - 🔐 **Authentication**: Secure user authentication with JWT and OTP via phone numbers.